openbroadcaster/quick-start/index.md

 ## Advanced

+### Search Media

+Your media is now in the database and can be searched

+All searches are based on the parameters you include when you upload your tracks.
+Please be accurate as possible entering Metadata when uploading tracks.

+Under the media tab you will find

+- `Simple` Quick search.
+Start typing and search results will appear.

+- `Advanced` Apply filters for: Artist, Title, Genre, Comments, Duration (in seconds).

+Check out the drop down menus for all the options.

+Click the Add button to apply the filter.

+To get out of Advanced search click the Simple link.

+_Too many filters may not give you a result_

 ### Schedule a Show

-Once the Player is provisioned and playing the DPL, go into server and schedule a Playlist
+Once the Player is provisioned and playing the DPL, go into Server and schedule a Playlist

 1. Open `Schedule` on the bottom navigation bar on server